-- .1 Provide equipment, visual and audio aids, and materials for classroom training at City's site. - .2 Supply manual for each trainee, describing in detail data included in each training program. - .1 Review contents of manual in detail to explain aspects of operation and maintenance (O&M).
+- .1 Provide equipment, visual and audio aids, and materials necessary for training. - .2 Supply manual for each trainee, describing in detail data included in each training program. - .1 Review contents of manual in detail to explain aspects of operation and maintenance (O&M).